Improve profit with clear unit economics

 (baseline)

-We build a simple but decision-grade view of LTV, CAC ceiling and contribution margin.
+We build a simple, decision-grade view of LTV, CAC ceiling and contribution margin.

 Phase 2